ChristopherBroendholt/PyGame/README.md

 Press `q` to add a ball

-Press `w` to remove all balls
+Press `e` to remove all balls

 Press `a` to apply force in a left and upright motion

 Press `d` to apply force in a right and upright motion

+Press `w` to apply force in an upright motion

 ## Mass slider
 When creating a ball, the ball's mass will be determined by the mass slider.

 ## Force slider
-The force slider determines the amount of force applied to all balls after pressing `a` or `d`.
+The force slider determines the amount of force applied to all balls after pressing `a`, `w` or `d`.